 What is it about water that makes us calm and happy?
 There are many theories as to why it triggers a range of emotions within us.
 Although it remains a mystery, people who live near water often describe their lives as less stressed and healthier.

 Photographed from the shore of a small creek, the gently flowing water reflected the vibrant colors of the surrounding forest and sky in an abstract way that I found simply mesmerizing.

 The geometric shapes in the water catch the eye and create interest, clearing the mind and relaxing the body.

-Bathrooms are the perfect place for nature themed images.
-It is easy to imagine soaking in a warm bath while getting lost in the beauty of these natural water reflections.
+Bathrooms are the perfect place for water themed images.
+It is easy to imagine soaking in a warm bath while getting lost in the beauty of these natural reflections.

 The vivid blues and greens in this image almost appear like a painting, conveying thoughts of peace and serenity.
-It is hard to deny that water gives us a sense of peacefulness.
+It is hard to deny that water gives us a sense of calmness.

 Lakes, Trees and Atmosphere